dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_1_Grid-to-Grid.rst

 The smoothing methods to be applied (as opposed to interpolation methods) The types of verification methods to be used

-You may find a complete description of the configurable items in the `grid_stat configuration file <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/grid-stat.html#grid-stat-configuration-file>`_section of the MET User's Guide.
+You may find a complete description of the configurable items in the `grid_stat configuration file <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/grid-stat.html#grid-stat-configuration-file>`_ section of the MET User's Guide.
 Please take some time to review them.
 For this tutorial, we'll configure Grid-Stat to verify the 12-hour accumulated precipitation output of PCP-Combine.
 We'll be using Grid-Stat to verify a single field using NetCDF input for both the forecast and observation files.
 However, Grid-Stat may in general be used to verify an arbitrary number of fields.
 Edit the GridStatConfig_tutorial file as follows:

 Set: